Winter Squash and Potato Hash

 While I’m normally happy enough with just a potato kind of hash, sometimes I like to change it up based on the season.
 If I posted every hash version I made, this site would be dedicated to nothing but hash brown recipes which, for the record, is not a bad idea at all.

-Sometimes though I land on a version that’s just too tasty not to post.
+Sometimes though I land on a version that’s just too tasty not to post, like this Winter Squash Hash.

 Normally, this time of year there will be a large bin of random gourds and squashes in most grocery stores across the country.
 While these squash all have slightly different tastes and colors, I don’t feel too bad about lumping them all together and calling them “winter squash.”

-The particular gourd I picked out on this day resembled a small pumpkin but it wasn’t a pumpkin.
+The particular gourd I picked out on this day was an acorn squash and it works very well for this recipe.

 I decided to do a half and half mix of squash and potato just to keep some of the classic hash texture.